 Sleepytime pal: myriad mattress makers offer variety of colorful, kid-friendly lines with animals and cartoons

 When Kingsdown introduced its Dr. Goodbones mattress in 1989, it was the only manufacturer marketing a bed on a widespread basis with a colorful cover and other specifications for the juvenile market.
-Serta plans expansion in West Phoenix
+More article about mattress industry at Serta plans expansion in West Phoenix

 Dr. Goodbones is no longer alone.
 Other manufacturers, including Simmons, King Koil, Eastman House (under the Thomasville label) and Springwall (on a regional basis), have also introduced kids mattresses, most within the last year.

-Covered in brightly-colored prints featuring cartoons, animal designs, jeans looks and ecology motifs, these beds are being positioned to fill a void in the growing children's furniture category.
+Covered in brightly-colored prints featuring cartoons, animal designs, jeans looks and ecology motifs, these beds and futon mattresses are being positioned to fill a void in the growing children's furniture category.

 Tom McLean, vice president of marketing for Kingsdown, noted, "We saw a void in the marketplace that nobody was addressing.
 It's become a very viable and meaningful part of our total program."

 Paul Sullivan, national sales manager for King Koil, which launched King Koil Kids at the winter regional markets, explained, "Our dealers are showing more and more youth programs and they do not have mattresses that are youth-oriented.
 The growth that's in the youth category is just phenomenal and it's only natural to target bedding."

 Ron Passaglia, executive vice president of marketing for Simmons, which introduced its Flavors kids line at the April '92 High Point market, noted, "I think there will be moderate growth in the overall area of children's products and it will fall into big-ticket items such as mattresses and box springs.
 We want to develop the business."
 Choose the best futon mattress for sleeping, futon mattress reviews